-What’s the difference between Koru Basic, Fundamentals, and becoming Certified?
+What’s the difference between Intro to Mindfulness (Koru Basic), Fundamentals, and becoming Certified?

-Koru Basic is designed for emerging adults learning the basics of mindfulness and meditation.
-It consists of a 4 week course, with a requirement of 10 minutes a day of daily mindfulness practice.
+Intro to Mindfulness (formerly known as Koru Basic) is designed for emerging adults learning basics for mindfulness and meditation.
+It consists of a 4-week course, with a requirement of 10 minutes a day of daily mindfulness practice.